filipe1309/ud-go-lhc/README.md

 ## 💬 About

-This project was developed following Udemy's "[Learn How To Code: Google's Go (golang) Programming Language](https://www.udemy.com/course/learn-how-to-code)" course.
+This project was developed following Udemy's "[Learn How To Code: Google's Go (golang) Programming Language](https://www.udemy.com/course/learn-how-to-code)" course =).

 ## :computer: Technologies